MystenLabs/sui/sdk/signers/README.md

 # Sui KMS Signers

-The Sui KMS Signers package provides a set of tools for securely signing transactions using Key Management Services (KMS) like AWS KMS.
+The Sui KMS Signers package provides a set of tools for securely signing transactions using Key Management Services (KMS) like AWS KMS and GCP KMS.

 ## Table of Contents